teodragovic/teodragovic.github.io/posts/2021-05-28-two-ways-to-temporary-save-work-in-git.md

 layout: post
 ---

-If you're working on a branch and need to switch to a different branch mid-work.
+If you're working on a branch and need to switch to a different branch mid-work:

 ## Git stash